Joe Sonnenfeld,Teaching School Manager

 Lynn George, Headteacher and National Leader in Education, Prince Bishops Community Primary School.

-I have been a teacher for more than twenty years and a headteacher for ten of them.
+I have been a teacher for more than twenty years and a headteacher for twelve of them.
 Prince Bishops Community Primary School opened in a new build after the amalgamation of two primary schools in 2006 and since then, staff have worked extremely hard to improve provision and raise the aspirations of our learners.
 I became a Local Leader of Education and Professional Partner in 2010 and the school was judged to be outstanding by Ofsted in 2011.
 Together with Etherley Lane Nursery School, Prince Bishops was designated a National Teaching School and National Support School in January 2013.
 Our bid was written in complete collaboration with all the headteachers who are now strategic leads; a clear example of what can be achieved when we work together.
 For me, being part of the Teaching School Alliance is an acknowledgement that all our children, in every school, should have the very best life chances.

 Leslie Patterson, Headteacher and National Leader in Education, Etherley Lane Nursery School.